Why might people dance, and how have dance trends changed in America since the 1920s?

 This is no accident.
 Music and dance are, in some ways, hardwired into our biological systems.
 As Columbia University neurologist John Krakauer suggests in a recent Scientific American article, dance is pleasurable because, “people speculate that music was created through rhythmic movement—think: tapping your foot.”
 That is to say, on some level music was created because of dance.
 Krakauer continues, “some reward-related areas in the brain are connected with motor areas … [and] mounting evidence suggests that we are sensitive and attuned to the movements of others’ bodies, because similar brain regions are activated when certain movements are both made and observed.”
 In other words, when we move in rhythm and when we share that experience with others, there may be a tangible payoff: happiness.

-People have been dancing for millennia, but the proliferation of recorded media during the 20th century led to what today we might call the “viral” spread of specific dances or dance moves.
-For instance, 1920s “Jazz Age” dances such as the Charleston and Jitterbug are at once both collections of bodily movements and powerful symbols of the evolving modern culture and personal freedoms of the moment.
-During the Swing Era of the 1930s and 1940s dances such as the Lindy Hop demonstrated Caucasian-American’s ongoing assimilation of African-American culture.
-In the 1950s and early 1960s both Cuban-originated moves such as the Mambo and decidedly North American dances such as Chubby Checker’s “The Twist” were popular, and, on TV, dance shows like American Bandstand and Hullabaloo launched countless new songs and dance styles directed toward a massive, postwar teenage audience.
+People have been dancing for millennia, but the proliferation of recorded media during the 20th century led to what today we might call the “viral” spread of specific dance trends.
+For instance, 1920s “Jazz Age” dance trends such as the Charleston and Jitterbug are at once both collections of bodily movements and powerful symbols of the evolving modern culture and personal freedoms of the moment.
+During the Swing Era of the 1930s and 1940s dance trends such as the Lindy Hop demonstrated Caucasian-American’s ongoing assimilation of African-American culture.
+In the 1950s and early 1960s both Cuban-originated dance trends such as the Mambo and decidedly North American dance trends such as Chubby Checker’s “The Twist” were popular, and, on TV, dance shows like American Bandstand and Hullabaloo launched countless new songs and dance trends directed toward a massive, postwar teenage audience.
 Cue Disco, break dancing, slam dancing, the Macarena, the Dutty Wine, Dame tu Cosita, flossing, and several hundred others.
 In the era of YouTube and social media, new dance trends seem to spring forth in a heartbeat, inspired by anything from a celebrity Tweet to a video game.

 Yet, while one who danced the Charleston during the Jazz Age might be baffled by the concept of a dancing Player547 in Fortnite, would she recognize the moves nonetheless?
 Overall, how much has the practice of dancing–the way we move our bodies in time–changed throughout the decades, if at all?